foxdonut/meiosis/tutorial/lessons/04-streams-react.md

 ### Solution

-@flems common/05-stream-impl-solution.js [] 800 hidden
+@flems react/04-streams-01-solution.js flyd 800 hidden

 ### Stream `.scan`

-Besides `map`, another method called `scan`.
-In fact, stream libraries have a number of other methods (also called operators), ranging from a handful to an overwhelming amount!
-But, we **only** need `map` and `scan`.
-Furthermore, we only need to use them in **one place** - the Meiosis pattern setup code.
+The other stream function that we'll use is called `scan`.
+Stream libraries have a number of other functions (also called operators), ranging from a handful to an overwhelming amount!
+But, we **only** need `map` and `scan`, and we only need them to set up the Meiosis pattern.

 Like `map`, `scan` takes a source stream and produces a new stream.
 Remember that with `map`, whenever a new value arrives on the source stream, the function that we passed to `map` gets